NEW HOMES FOR SALE

 This field is for validation purposes and should be left unchanged.

 Housing is expensive.
 Especially these days.
 Most people are struggling to get by, let alone being able to afford the downpayment and mortgage on a new home.
 Is there a way to buy a home and get out of the renters’ game if you don’t have deep pockets?
 Yes, there are some options.
+One cost-effective way to own your own home is manufactured housing.
 Here’s some information to help you decide.

 Straight-up cost comparison.

 There are many possibilities but let’s start with a direct comparison of like-for-like homes.
-Manufactured homes are 10-20% less expensive than their stick-built counterparts for the same quality and features.
+Manufactured housing is 10-20% less expensive than their stick-built counterparts for the same quality and features making them a cost-effective option.
 There are efficiencies in building homes in factories that bring the costs down.
 The two homes would have the same standards and be built to the same specifications.
 So in a straight-up comparison, manufactured homes are less expensive.
 Still, this is a permanent home, and owning the land would be a good idea but very expensive, so let’s look at some other options.

 Homes built with high quality but fewer features.